-For the last 10 years, The Mommybites Nanny Board has connected thousands of full and part-time nannies with wonderful families like yours.
-All the nannies listed on our board have built-in parent references, all easily searchable by location, hours, skill sets, etc. – which is why the Mommybites Board has become the go-to place for families in the greater New York City area looking for nannies or looking to help find their nanny a new childcare position.
+Since 2006, the Mommybites Nanny Board has connected thousands of full and part-time nannies with wonderful families like yours.
+All the nannies listed on our board have built-in parent references, all easily searchable by location, hours, skill sets, etc. – which is why the Mommybites nanny board is the go-to resource for families in the greater New York City area looking for nannies or to help find your nanny a job or childcare position.

-In an effort to ensure our board is of the highest standards we have consulted with numerous child care, parenting and nanny placement experts over the years.
-Below is just one of the articles on our site created By Tammy Gold, founder of Tammy Gold nanny agency, on tips parents can share with your nanny or manny to help them find a new family with whom to work.
+In an effort to ensure our board is of the highest standards we have consulted with numerous child care, parenting and nanny placement experts.
+Below is just one of the articles on our site created By Tammy Gold, founder of Tammy Gold nanny agency, on tips parents can share with your nanny or manny to help find your nanny a job!

 1. PREPARE AND SEARCH